Configuring the Settings Tab

 • SQL Server

-3. Enter the Data Source, the IP address for an SQL Server.
+3. Enter the Data Source.
+The IP address for an SQL Server.

 If the SQL Server is hosted on the computer running the installation, the IP address is 127.0.0.1.